pacoloco71/cookbook-demo/cookbook-demo/README.md

 Cookbook Demo (Spring / Wicket / Hibernate)
 ===========================================

-This project builds and runs a minimal Cooking Recipe Administration Web application built on Spring, Wicket and Hibernate.
+This project builds and runs a simple Cooking Recipe Administration Web application built on Spring, Wicket and Hibernate.

 ##Requirements